 Has unusual reactions to sensory stimuli such as heightened sound sensitivity or refusal to eat certain textures

 Develops unusual or repetitive hand and finger mannerisms such as hand flapping

 Difficulty with turn taking and showing no interest in playing with family or peers

-Read more about additional communication, socialization, and behavior challenges common in autistic children here: Autism Spectrum Disorder
+You can read more about communication, socialization, and behavior differences common in autistic children here.

 What to do if you suspect a communication delay or autism